ocfl-archive/gocfl/pkg/ocfl/storageroot/docs/init_sequence.md

 # Storage Root Initialization Sequence

 This document describes the sequence of operations performed during the initialization of an OCFL Storage Root.
+Detailed structural information can be found in the [**Storage Root Architecture Documentation**](architecture.md).

 ## Sequence Diagram